ZIB-IOL/open_loop_fw/README.md

-# Acceleration of Frank-Wolfe Algorithms with Open Loop Step-Sizes
+# Acceleration of Frank-Wolfe algorithms with open loop step-sizes

 ## Installation guide